TheCannings/gokvmemorystore/README.md

 # gokvmemorystore
-A very basic Key / Value in memory store written in Go
+A very basic Key / Value in memory store written in Go for TCP/UDP/REST